kubernetes/kubernetes/docs/user-guide/connecting-applications.md

 kube-dns   <none>       k8s-app=kube-dns     10.0.0.10   53/UDP
                                                          53/TCP
 ```
 If it isn’t running, you can [enable it](../../cluster/addons/dns/README.md#how-do-i-configure-it).
-The rest of this section will assume you have a Service with a long lived ip (nginxsvc), and a dns server that has assigned a name to that ip (the kube-dns cluster addon), so you can talk to the Service from any pod in your cluster using using standard methods (e.g. gethostbyname).
+The rest of this section will assume you have a Service with a long lived ip (nginxsvc), and a dns server that has assigned a name to that ip (the kube-dns cluster addon), so you can talk to the Service from any pod in your cluster using standard methods (e.g. gethostbyname).
 Let’s create another pod to test this:

 ```yaml
 apiVersion: v1